 Elizabeth E. Krans, MD, MSc

-Assistant Professor, Department of Obstetrics, Gynecology & Reproductive Sciences
+Associate Professor, Department of Obstetrics, Gynecology & Reproductive Sciences

 Pregnant women with substance use disorders often face profound social, economic and physical challenges which require a multi-faceted approach to healthcare delivery.
 Our work focuses on developing interventions that account for these complexities and capitalize on the inherent desire during pregnancy to improve health-related behaviors.